-- Differences in the taxable portion of the Hawaii tax refund. - Distributions and deemed distributions from Individual Housing Accounts. - Peace Corps compensation. - · Differences in depreciation and gain. - Compensation from temporary employment outside the United States. - Differences in the deduction for student loan interest. - Differences in the taxable portion of employer-provided adoption benefits. - · Qualified higher education expenses. - Distributions from certain foreign corporations. - Other adjustments.
+- Differences in the taxable portion of the Hawaii tax refund. - Distributions and deemed distributions from Individual Housing Accounts. - Peace Corps compensation. - · Differences in depreciation and gain. - Compensation from temporary employment outside the United States. - Differences in the deduction for student loan interest. - Differences in the taxable portion of employer-provided adoption benefits. - Distributions from certain foreign corporations. - Other adjustments.